Kranniax/just-tech-news/README.md

 ## Description

 Just Tech News — a tech news website where users can post, upvote, and comment on links to news articles.
 I used Sequelize, an object-relational mapping (ORM) library, to simplify my MySQL queries, add password hashing so that users can create secure passwords, and connected my application to JawsDB, a MySQL add-on for Heroku.
+This application covered creating and applying middleware functions in Express.js, particularly for route access control.
+The complete application showcases MVC code organization, using Handlebars.js templates to minimize front-end JavaScript, implementing Handlebars helpers for formatting, and managing back-end session data.

 ## Requirements